padogrid/bundle-none-tutorial-padogrid/11-install-geode.md

 As you can see from the output, in addtion to GemFire, there are other products that you would need to manually download and install.

-Once you have downloaded software distributions from the download sites, you inflate the distributions in the PadoGrid `products` directory.
-The following inflates a GemFire distribution.
+To install the downloaded prouct distributions, inflate them in the PadoGrid `products` directory.
+For example, the following inflates a GemFire distribution.

 ```bash
 tar -C ~/Padogrid/products/ -xzf $PADOGRID_ENV_BASE_PATH/downloads/vmware-gemfire-9.15.3.tgz